brandondjango/Sdet-Architect/README.md

 ### Jenkins

-Jenkins is an open source CI/CD tool muhc like Azure Devops.
+Jenkins is an open source CI/CD tool much like Azure Devops.
 Not going to waste time on specifics, but if you're using Jenkins you will not have the same support Azure would give you, so your immediate org will have to support you if you have issues.

 I have used Jenkins to host Appium mobile labs because the machines hosting mobile automation had to be configured in a very particular way, that made Docker a bit more difficult to use.
 In addition, scalibility in this case wasn't a driving factor.